 Bronchial arterial embolization is the favored approach for patients with massive hemoptysis both as a first-line treatment as well as a bridge to more definitive surgical resection.
 However, in advanced disease, architectural distortion, neovascularization, and multiple vascular sources often make identification and control a challenging task.

-Source of hemoptysis is the bronchial circulation in 90% cases, although various thoracic and abdominal branches of the aorta can provide collateral supplies to interstitium and bronchi rarely in 10% of cases.
+The source of hemoptysis is the bronchial circulation in 90% of cases, although various thoracic and abdominal branches of the aorta can provide collateral supplies to interstitium and bronchi rarely in 10% of cases.
 Identification and distinction from ectopic or orthotopic bronchial arteries can be challenging even on bronchial arteriograms.
 Bronchial arterial branches tend to follow a vertical or horizontal course before joining the bronchial tree, unlike non-bronchial collaterals who follow a transpleural course not following the bronchial tree.

-In 70% of instances, bronchial arteries arise from the descending thoracic aorta in the T5-T6 segment, with variants arising from the aortic arch or ascending aorta and occasionally from other aortic branches in thorax or abdomen.
+In 70% of instances, bronchial arteries arise from the descending thoracic aorta in the T5-T6 segment, with variants arising from the aortic arch or ascending aorta and occasionally from other aortic branches in the thorax or abdomen.
 Importantly, in the same context, is the path of the anterior spinal artery receiving collaterals from up to eight segmental medullary arteries, ventral to lower thoracic and upper lumbar spinal cord.

 Apart from supplying pulmonary interstitium and bronchi, bronchial arteries also provide blood flow to visceral pleura, the middle third of the esophagus, vasa vasorum of the aorta and pulmonary artery, and mediastinum.